DigIntelligence/NetBurn/README.md

     folder exists, NETBURN will run in "Host" mode.
 If the folder DOES NOT exist, NETBURN sets itself to operate as a Client.

-3. [NETBURN in "Host" mode]{.ul}: If NETBURN is operating in HOST mode, it will not only provide direct job submission (via PTBurn, but it will also poll the network for remotely submitted jobs in the background.
+3. **NETBURN in "Host" mode:** If NETBURN is operating in HOST mode, it will not only provide direct job submission (via PTBurn), but it will also poll the network for remotely submitted jobs in the background.
 If NETBURN finds a job which has been remotely submitted (via a NETBURN Client), it simply builds an appropriate Job Request File and copies down the associated Image and Label files so they can be cached for local access

-4. [NETBURN in "Client" Mode]{.ul}: If NETBURN is operating in CLIENT mode (not running on the Primera Host), it will provide simple point-and-click submission for pre-defined jobs.
+4.  **NETBURN in "Client" Mode:** If NETBURN is operating in CLIENT mode (not running on the Primera Host), it will provide simple point-and-click submission for pre-defined jobs.
 Just click on the Job and identify the number of Discs desired.
 NETBURN does the rest.